How does Nerve Damage and Neuropathic Pain differ?

 Like weakness, tenderness can also be a sign of nerve damage.

-• Insensitivity to pain:
+• Insensitivity To Pain:

 People with nerve harm frequently feel pain more intensely than others.
 They can also be much less probably to sense different sensations, like contact or warmness.